Community Grants - Assessment Process - Mary MacKillop Today

 • Recommendations for funding provided by the Grants Committee are approved by the Mary MacKillop Today Board and Chief Executive Officer.

-Initiatives supported by the Mary MacKillop Today Community Grants Program include projects that:
+Initiatives supported by the Mary MacKillop Today Community Grants Program prioritise projects that:

 Additional information